smkent/dotfiles/README.md

 #### Aliases

-Some of the useful aliases I have defined are:
+See my [.gitconfig](/.gitconfig) for the full list of aliases.
+Some of the more useful aliases are:

 * `ca`: "commit amend" (`git commit --amend`)
 * `cb`: "create branch" (Creates a new branch at either the specified point or